 What are the ingredients for this Greek chicken marinade recipe?

 You should be able to find all of the ingredients for this marinade at any grocery store, if they’re not already in your kitchen:

 Many people think that a marinade simply adds flavor to meat (which it does!), but it’s also an important tool for tenderizing meat.

-Personally, I think that chicken breast can sometimes get dry and somewhat tough.
-The acid (lemon juice) in this marinade will help tenderize the chicken, making it, well, tender.
+Personally, I think that chicken breast can sometimes get dry and somewhat tough (which is why I really prefer thighs for my orange glazed chicken and almond crusted chicken).
+But the acid (lemon juice) in this marinade will help tenderize the chicken, making it, well, tender.

 The herbs and spices add lots of flavor.
 And the olive oil will coat the meat and keep it moist as it cooks.

 Can this be used as a Greek chicken kabob marinade?